sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 that it contains the same relay twice, or it contains more than one relay from the same family or from the same subnet.

-Clients MAY remember the SNIPs they have received, and for some time after, not choose any index that would violate a path restriction.
+Clients MAY remember the SNIPs they have received, and for some the time that the SNIP is maximally recent, not choose any index that would violate a path restriction.

-> XXXX "For some time after" is nebulous.
-Can we be specific?
-"For the
-> life of the SNIP isn't quite right.
-Do we need a "fresh-until" time
-> after all?

 > NOTE: We should continue to monitor the fraction of paths that are
 > rejected in this way.
 If it grows too high, we either need to amend
 > the path selection rules, or change authorities to e.g. forbid more
 > than a certain fraction of relay weight in the same family or subnet.

-> XXXX: It might be a good idea, if these restrictions truly are
+> FUTURE WORK: It might be a good idea, if these restrictions truly are
 > 'universal', for relays to have a way to say "You wouldn't want that
 > index; I am giving you the next one in sequence" and send back both
 > SNIPs.
 This would need some signaling in the EXTEND/EXTENDED cells.